-Voting documents will be sent to all eligible electors, by post, from Friday 20 September 2019.
+Voting packs will be sent out in the mail to all those who have enrolled from Friday 16 September 2022.

-The voting period is three weeks (Friday 20 September 2019 to noon Saturday 12 October 2019).
-Electors may post their completed voting documents back to the electoral officer using the orange pre-paid envelope sent with their voting document.
+The voting period is three weeks (Friday 16 September 2022 to noon Saturday 8 October 2022).
+Electors may post their completed voting documents back to the electoral officer using the orange prepaid envelope sent with their voting document.

-Polling places for the issuing of special voting documents and for the receiving of completed voting documents will be available from Friday 20 September 2019 to noon Saturday 12 October 2019 at:
+Polling places for the issuing of special voting documents and for the receiving of completed voting documents will be available from Friday 16 September 2022 to noon, Saturday 8 October 2022 at:

-- New Plymouth District Council's Civic Centre, 84 Liardet Street, New Plymouth; - South Taranaki District Council's Administration Building, 105-111 Albion Street, Hāwera; - Stratford District Council's Administration Building, 61-63 Miranda Street, Stratford.
+• New Plymouth District Council's Civic Centre, 84 Liardet Street, New Plymouth;

+- South Taranaki District Council's Administration Building, 105-111 Albion Street, Hāwera; - Stratford District Council's Administration Building, 63 Miranda Street, Stratford.

-To be counted, all completed voting documents must be in the hands of the electoral officer or an electoral official by noon Saturday 12 October 2019.
+To be counted, all completed voting documents must be in the hands of the electoral officer or an electoral official by noon Saturday 8 October 2022.

-Progress results will be known early afternoon on Saturday 12 October 2019 and preliminary results will be known on Sunday morning, 13 October 2019.
-These will be accessible on council's website: www.trc.govt.nz election services
+Progress results will be announced early afternoon of election day.
+Preliminary results will be announced early on Sunday morning, 9 October 2022, and final results will be known on Thursday 13 October 2022.
+All results will be accessible on Council's website: www.trc.govt.nz